-If you’ve read Fine Things, Fennel’s Journal No. 8, you’ll know that I make a shameless case for surrounding ourselves with special sentimental things that please us and remind us of who we are.
+If you’ve read my book Fine Things, you’ll know that I make a shameless case for surrounding ourselves with special sentimental things that please us and remind us of who we are.
 You’ll also know how much trouble I got into by living such a materialistic and indulgent lifestyle.
 I couldn’t afford it then, and I wouldn’t justify it now.
 Some very funny stories came from it, and fine things sure help to communicate our personality to the world, but these days I’m much more ‘lagom’ in my outlook.

 Being contented with less means we need to endure fewer discontentments to achieve it.